filinils/NodeAndJSintro/GCP Session/readme.md

   static_files: build/index.html
   upload: build/index.html
 ```
-4. Run the `gcloud app deploy` command.
+4. Run the `gcloud app deploy` command and follow any instructions.
-5. Verify that the API works when hitting it directly via the browser.
+5. Verify that the client works when hitting it directly via the browser.
 6. Verify that the client successfully sent a request to the API which is displayed in the client application.
 7. If nothing happens and you get CORS errors in the client you need to configure cors in the API (NOT THE CLIENT).